What is a piston valve?

 How does a piston valve work

-The construction of a piston valve is similar to a globe valve and they are used to shut off and regulation.
-These valves provide positive shut off.
-The shut-off assembly comprises of the metal piston, two resilient valve rings, and a metal lantern bush.
+The construction of a piston valve is similar to a globe valve and they are used to shut off and regulate.
+These valves provide positive shut-off.
+The shut-off assembly comprises the metal piston, two resilient valve rings, and a metal lantern bush.
 The sealing surface consists of the outer vertical surface of the piston and the corresponding inner surfaces of the sealing rings.
 This provides a sealing surface compared to the globe valves of conventional design.
 At the beginning of the opening, a displacement uncovers the small flow section.
 Which controls the low rate of flow.

 Most automatic valves are of double disc type, the double-disc design can be used to equalize the pressure across the disc and it can be varied to change the flow characteristics through the valve or to change the operation of the valve such as by decreasing the response time of the valve’s action.
 A piston balance valve allows the force exerted across the seating area to be as equal as possible while being directed in the opposite direction.
 The double-disc arrangement has the flow coming from the left.
 In the closed position, the fluid pressure would press against the bottom of the top disc and against the top of the bottom disc equalizing flow pressure.
 Even when the valve is open there is an equalizing force that gives the valve a smooth operation.